-Slow-moving inventory refers to items that have been in stock for an extended period and are not selling as quickly as anticipated.
+Overstock inventory refers to items in stock for an extended period and not selling as quickly as anticipated.
 To effectively deal with such inventory, it is essential to understand the difference between overstock, surplus, closeout, and liquidated inventory.
 These terms are often used interchangeably, but there are significant differences.
-And it’s important to “speak the same terminology” when looking for buyers of excess inventory.
+And it’s important to “speak the same terminology” when looking for excess inventory buyers.
 This article aims to shed light on these terms, their characteristics, and the strategies businesses employ to mitigate the impact of slow-moving inventory.

 What is Overstock Inventory?